 - I have a hobby I can turn to literally anywhere I go.
 Whether I have a physical book in my hand, or am reading an e-book or article online, I have reading material no matter where I go – on an airplane, in a car, waiting in a doctor’s office, or when the power is out during a storm and everyone else in the modern world freaks out because their television is unusable.
 Words are everywhere and reading is a hobby that is possible 24/7 (also, if you utilize your local library, it’s free!).

-No matter how old your child is, it's never too late to encourage them to be a bookworm — and I promise, they will thank you for the encouragement later.
+No matter how old your child is, it’s never too late to encourage them to be a bookworm – and I promise, they will thank you for it later.